MattEpstein-u/ASCII-Pet/README.md

 python test_compatibility.py
 ```

-### Pet appears but doesn't respond
+### Kraken appears but doesn't respond
-- Make sure you're clicking directly on the ASCII art
+- Make sure you're clicking directly on the ASCII kraken tentacles
-- Try double-clicking to wake it up
+- Try double-clicking to trigger attack mode
-- Check that the container window is active
+- Check that the underwater window is active

+### ASCII art looks distorted
+- Make sure you're using a monospace font in your terminal
+- The underwater environment is optimized for smaller font sizes (6pt)
+- Try adjusting terminal font size if the kraken appears misaligned

+### Water physics not working
+- Ensure you're trying to move the kraken only in blue/underwater areas
+- The kraken cannot move above the water line - this is intentional!
+- Try clicking deeper in the underwater area

 ### Permission issues (macOS)
 If you get permission errors, you may need to give Terminal or Python accessibility permissions: